kevin-pietruszka/ChessTacticClassification/README.md

 # Chess Tactic Classification & Provision of Conceptual Reasoning Via Machine Learning
 ### Background

-Chess and technology have become inextricably intertwined since the first AI, IBM's Deep Blue, beat the best player in the world, Garry Kasparov, in 1977.
+Chess and technology have become intertwined since IBM's Deep Blue beat the best player in the world, Garry Kasparov, in 1977.
 Since then, chess AI’s have permanently altered how the game is played.
-By being able to evaluate hundreds of thousands of possible realities in an instant, chess AI’s have enabled everyone from a novice to a grandmaster to view the game at a very technical, analytical level.
-However, they struggle with communicating conceptual ideas and giving explanations to why a move is good or bad.
-And, with the resurgence of chess into popular culture, understanding modern engines (such as Stockfish) has become a barrier to entry in learning chess.
+By evaluating hundreds of thousands of possibilities, chess AI’s have enabled everyone from a novice to a grandmaster to view the game at a very analytical level.
+However, they struggle with giving explanations to why a move is good or bad.
+With the resurgence of chess into popular culture, understanding modern engines (such as Stockfish) has become a barrier to entry for chess.

 ### Problem Definition

-These days, sites like lichess and chess.com have become the most popular ways to play chess.
-These sites have built in functionalities which allow players to run an analytical analysis of games via usage of the chess engine Stockfish in the hopes of learning more about the powerful and weak plays they made.
-However, Stockfish only evaluates moves on a purely numerical scale which does not present the user with a particulary friendly opprotunity to learn.<br><br>
+These days, sites like lichess and chess.com are popular ways to play chess.
+These sites have built in functionalities which allow players to run an analysis of games via the chess engine Stockfish to learn more about their moves.
+However, Stockfish only evaluates moves numerically, which is not easy to learn from.<br><br>
-We imagine a program that can analyze moves and give constructive feedback which can be helpful to an intermediate chess player.
-If they make a bad move that could get a piece stuck, it would output something like “bad move: allows knight to be pinned on b5.”
-Data from puzzles, matches, and results can be evaluated to help us classify why the next move given by Stockfish is a good move.
+We imagine a program that can analyze moves and give constructive feedback.
+If a player makes a bad move, our model would output something like “bad move: allows knight to be pinned on b5.”
+Data from puzzles, matches, and results can be evaluated to help us classify why the next move is good or bad.

 Here's a more in depth example:
 ![chess1](https://user-images.githubusercontent.com/32807310/136492810-1b30453b-7ecd-45b8-b948-095ea8937114.JPG)<br>